Aviv-public/datadog_flask_poc/README.md

 - APM and profiling are reported in https://<datadog_website>/apm/services?env=dev
 - Traces are reported in https://<datadog_website>/apm/traces?query=env
 - Applications errors are reported in https://<datadog_website>/apm/error-tracking (eg. errors raised by `/server_error/` endpoint)
-  - :warning: When Flask application is run with `FLASK_DEBUG=false` errors are not reported in Error Tracking (a bug is currently under investigation w/ Datadog to fix this issue)

 ## Statsd metrics
 Pre-requisite: Open a port on datadog agent to receive statsd metrics (see docker-compose.yaml datadog-agent ports).